Azure/azure-powershell/src/CloudService/docs/Get-AzCloudServiceOSVersion.md

 ```

 ### -Location
-Name of the location that the OS family pertains to.
+Name of the location that the OS version pertains to.

 ```yaml
 Type: System.String